ahmedashraffcih/bikeshare-project/README.md

 ### Running the program:

 You can input 'python bikeshare.py' on your terminal to run this program.
-I use Anaconda's command prompt on a Windows 10 machine.

 ### Program Details: